MustCodeAl/PersonDotFIles/README.md

 ```
 make sure you do `brew outdated --greedy` to check for updates as some applications like brave-browser to self update and brew ignores them

+`brew upgrade brave-browser --greedy`

+`brew upgrade --greedy` to update all casks at the same time (NOT RECOMMENDED )

 `brew install logi-options-plus`
 `brew install clipgrab`